-Dr. Moran (Roni) Levin is an Assistant Professor of Ophthalmology at the University of Maryland Medical Center, specializing in comprehensive pediatric and adult ophthalmology and strabismus.
-A Baltimore native, Dr. Levin graduated Cum Laude and Phi Beta Kappa from the University of Maryland, Baltimore County.
+Dr. Moran (Roni) Levin is an Assistant Professor of Ophthalmology at the University of Maryland Medical School of Medicine, specializing in pediatric ophthalmology and strabismus and comprehensive ophthalmology.
+A Maryland native, Dr. Levin graduated Cum Laude and Phi Beta Kappa from the University of Maryland, Baltimore County.
 Dr. Levin received her medical degree from the Pennsylvania State College of Medicine where she was elected into the Arthur P. Gold Foundation for Humanism in Medicine.
-She completed an Internship in Internal Medicine and a Residency in Ophthalmology at the University of Maryland Medical Center, followed by a fellowship in Pediatric Ophthalmology and Adult Strabismus at the Johns Hopkins Wilmer Eye Institute.
+She completed an Internship in Internal Medicine, followed by a Residency in Ophthalmology at the University of Maryland Medical Center.
+She completed a fellowship in Pediatric Ophthalmology and Adult Strabismus at the Johns Hopkins Wilmer Eye Institute.
 Coming from a family of educators, and being a former pre-school and elementary age teacher, Dr. Levin loves teaching and enjoys taking the time to teach medical students and residents as well as to educate her patients and their families about their ocular conditions.
 Dr. Levin has an interest in international medicine and has participated in numerous ophthalmic medical and surgical missions in Central and South America.

 Dr. Levin is a member of the American Academy of Ophthalmology, the American Academy of Pediatric Ophthalmology and Strabismus, The Maryland Society of Eye Physicians and Surgeons, and Women in Ophthalmology.